nicole-elchaar/10K-sentiments/README.md

 ## Summary

-In this repository, we download and analyze the sentiments of 10-K documents and returns immediately following the release for all firms of the S&P500.
-We compare sentiment score themes against returns and include accounting data as of 2021 for further regression and analysis.
+In this analysis, we explore whether 10-K filings contain value-relevant information in the sentiment of the text.
+We examine the relationships between sentiments found in 10-K filings and returns following the 10-K's release using two valence-based dictionaries and three topic-based schemes (with financial stability, corporate governance, and e-commerce themes).
+We find higher absolute correlations for positive sentiments in general, with the largest magnitudes for positive e-commerce topics, positive LM sentiment, negative LM sentiment, and positive financial stability topics.

-The final is *output/analysis_sample.csv* which includes the following:
+The final output is *output/analysis_sample.csv* which includes the following:

 1. 5 positive sentiment scores
 1. 5 negative sentiment scores